Insurance Home Insurance

 Here is a selection of some of the dog breeds that most often show up on “banned” lists.
 Whether or not these breeds deserve the bad rep is still up for debate.

-But if you're hoping to keep more money in your bank account, the following breeds are likely not an option for you to save money on insurance.
+But if you want to get ahead financially, the following breeds are likely not an option for saving money on insurance.

 If you’re over 50, take advantage of massive discounts and financial resources